 What to Expect at Your First Appointment

-We begin with a thorough examination, which typically includes our advanced 3D CT scanning technology to get a complete picture of the affected tooth and surrounding bone.
-This level of detail allows us to plan your treatment with accuracy traditional X-rays alone cannot provide — especially important for teeth near the gum line or with structural complexity.
+We begin with a thorough examination that typically includes our advanced 3D CT scanning technology to get a complete picture of the affected tooth and surrounding bone.
+This level of detail allows us to plan your treatment with accuracy that traditional x-rays alone cannot provide.
+After the examination, we prepare the tooth by removing any decay or damaged structure and reshaping it so the crown fits securely.
+We use our digital scanners to capture precise tooth impressions, then place a temporary crown to protect the tooth while your permanent restoration is being crafted.

 What to Expect at Your Second Appointment

 When your permanent crown is ready, we remove the temporary, verify the fit and color match against your surrounding teeth, and cement the crown securely in place.
 The result is a tooth that looks, feels, and functions just like the real thing.
-We work carefully to match the shade and contour of your natural smile so the crown integrates invisibly.
+We work carefully to match the shade and contour of your natural smile so the crown integrates seamlessly.

 Comfort-First Care for Anxious Patients

-We understand that some patients feel anxious about dental procedures — especially those involving multiple appointments or more extensive preparation.
-That is why we offer a full range of sedation dentistry options, including IV sedation and general anesthesia, to ensure you feel relaxed and comfortable throughout the process.
+We understand that some patients feel anxious about dental procedures, especially those involving multiple appointments or more extensive preparation.
+That is why we offer a full range of sedation options, including IV sedation and general anesthesia, to ensure you feel relaxed and comfortable throughout the process.
+Our practice sees a limited number of patients each day so that every person receives unhurried, focused attention, and we offer a personal concierge service guiding patients from their initial consultation through post-treatment follow-up.

 Financing Your Dental Crown in Seattle

 The cost of a dental crown varies based on the material used, the tooth’s location, and the complexity of preparation involved.
 Most PPO dental insurance plans provide at least partial coverage for crowns when the procedure is deemed medically necessary.
 Seattle Smiles Company accepts select PPO plans and offers flexible financing through Sunbit, Alphaeon Credit, Proceed Finance, Scratch Pay, and CareCredit.
+We also offer an in-house membership plan for patients without insurance, designed to make comprehensive dental care accessible through predictable monthly payments.
+Visit our financial and insurance page to explore your options, or ask our team during your free consultation.

-Frequently Asked Questions About Dental Crowns
+Frequently Asked Questions

 How long do dental crowns last?